hidakatsuya/rexer/README.md

 rex install
 ```

-This command installs plugins and themes defined in the `.extensions.rb` file and generates the `.extensions.lock` file.
+This command performs the following steps for each extension defined in the `.extensions.rb` to install it and generates a `.extensions.lock`.

+For plugins:
+* Load the plugin from the specified `git` or `github` repository.
+* Run the `bundle install` command if the plugin has a `Gemfile`.
+* Run the `bundle exec rake redmine:plugins:migrate NAME=<plugin_name>` command if the plugin has any database migration.

+For themes:
+* Load the theme from the specified `git` or `github` repository.

 > [!NOTE]
-> The `.extensions.lock` file is a file that locks the state of the installed extensions, but it's NOT a file that locks the version of the extensions.
+> The `.extensions.lock` is a file for preserving the state of installed extensions, but not the version of an extension.

 If you want to uninstall the extensions, run the following command.